xot/ElectraOne/DOCUMENTATION.md

 ## Device appointment

 In Live, device *appointment* is the process of mapping the currently selected device to a remote controller.
 But it is a bit of a mess, to be honest.
-Here is why
+Here is why.

 The currently loaded song maintains the currently appointed device (accessible as ```self.song().appointed_device```).
 If assigned a device, this device displays the `Blue Hand' to indicate it is controlled by a remote controller.
 A remote control script can register a listener for changes to this variable (a [property](https://docs.python.org/3/library/functions.html#property), really) by calling